 Program Goals – The goals of the Sustainability Faculty Learning Community, founded in the fall of 2016, are to create a community of faculty across ranks and disciplines committed to exploring teaching and course design strategies that integrate sustainability into the New Paltz curriculum, as well as to enhance the understanding of sustainability concepts among faculty and students, particularly those not trained in environmental fields.

-Fellows will also meet for two on-campus meetings in the fall semester and two meetings in the spring semester and be expected, by the end of the yearlong fellowship, to present plans for integrating sustainability into a current or future course (including a new or revised syllabus).
-There is a stipend of $250 to be provided to each fellow upon completion of the program and submission and presentation of the revised syllabus at the end of the Spring 2018 semester.
+Fellows will also meet for two on-campus meetings in the fall semester and two meetings in the spring semester and be expected, by the end of the yearlong fellowship, to present plans for integrating sustainability into a current or future course (including a new or revised syllabus) or program on one of the two study days in May.
+There is a stipend of $250 to be provided to each fellow upon completion of the program.

 Expectations of Sustainability Faculty Fellows